- To view dates for undergraduate class registration, please view the academic calendar.

 - When you are ready to register, you will need to visit eCommon and sign in using your ECnet username and password.
 You should follow the “Registration Instructions” posted on the Registrar’s website.
 Undergraduates must register for 16 credits.

-- As each term draws to a close, if you believe you may have an academic issue that might impact your program eligibility, please set up an appointment with David Griffin, Director, International Study & External Programs Office, as soon as possible to discuss the issue.
+- As each term draws to a close, if you believe you may have an academic issue that might impact your program eligibility, please set up an appointment with David Griffin, Director, Education Abroad and Domestic Programs Office, as soon as possible to discuss the issue.

 Due to the special nature of the castle program, after you’ve arrived at the castle add/drops will not be allowed.

-You must be financially cleared on all your accounts WITH THE OFFICE OF STUDENT ACCOUNTS to attend the program.
+You must be financially cleared on all your accounts with the Office of Billing & Student Accounts to attend the program.

 - For dates and deadlines relating to financial aid, please visit the Office of Financial Aid webpage.